petrovskya/Helyfly/README.md

 The final goal of this educational project is to implement complete landing page according to layout provided by mentor using HTML and CSS.

   The first task (Markup) is to implement landing page according to layout provided by mentor using HTML and CSS with the following criteria:

-      [ ] The page itself must be implemented pixel-perfectly according to provided layout;
+    - The page itself must be implemented pixel-perfectly according to provided layout;

-      [ ] All the additional interactive effects must be also completed according to layout (such as hovering, focusing effects, animations etc.);
+    - All the additional interactive effects must be also completed according to layout (such as hovering, focusing effects, animations etc.);

-      [ ] Do not use external tools, frameworks and libraries (Bootstrap, JQuery etc.);
+    - Do not use external tools, frameworks and libraries (Bootstrap, JQuery etc.);

-      [ ] Allowed to use SCSS, SASS.
+    - Allowed to use SCSS, SASS.

   The goal of the second task (Responsive design) is to complete previously developed page with a piece of responsiveness with the following criteria:

-    [ ] Do not use any external tools, only plain HTML&CSS with JavaScript if necessary;
+    - Do not use any external tools, only plain HTML&CSS with JavaScript if necessary;

-    [ ] If provided layout has no frames with examples of responsiveness, discuss the criteria with your mentor.
+    - If provided layout has no frames with examples of responsiveness, discuss the criteria with your mentor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [![HTML][html5]][html5-url]
 - [![CSS][css3]][css3-url]